eighteeneightythree/docs-1.0/content/Essential drugs and their dosing.md

 Most drugs will have a skeletal formula as well as an accompanying table.
 In the table:
 - **On** is the onset of action
-- **Off** is the authors small brained synthesis of things such as the duration of action and the half-life
+- **Off** is the author's small brained synthesis of things such as the duration of action and the half-life

 # Adrenaline

 Or as the Americans call it, epinephrine.
-It is an endogenous catecholamine that essentially induces a sympathetic response (so creatively referred to as a sympathomimetic).
+It is an endogenous catecholamine that essentially induces a sympathetic response (and thus creatively referred to as a sympathomimetic).
 It does this mostly because when one squirts 1000 micrograms of the stuff into the bloodstream nature's carefully turned receptor affinities go out the window.
 Noradrenaline is more instrumental in regulating the sympathetic nervous system, but that is discussion to be had [[The relationship between adrenaline and noradrenaline|elsewhere]]

 > [!tldr] Dosing
 > - 500mcg IM for anaphylaxis